Ezequiel Duran Player Props: Rangers vs. Rays

-Ezequiel Duran -- .189 average over his past 10 games -- will be in action for the Texas Rangers versus the Tampa Bay Rays, with Taj Bradley on the hill, on July 18 at 8:05 PM ET.
+Ezequiel Duran -- with an on-base percentage of .211 in his past 10 games, 124 points lower than his season-long percentage -- will be in action for the Texas Rangers versus the Tampa Bay Rays, with Zack Littell on the hill, on July 19 at 2:05 PM ET.

-In his previous game, he hit a home run while going 1-for-3 against the Rays.
+In his last game he had a hitless showing (0-for-3) against the Rays.

 Ezequiel Duran Game Info & Props vs. the Rays